 Kissinger does not speak in terms of a classification system of perspectives, of what the US possesses or of business interests.
 He speaks rather in terms of so-called “universal values” and international politics:

-“In the twentieth century no country has influenced international relations as decisively and at the same time as ambivalently as the US.
+“In the twentieth century, no country has influenced international relations as decisively and at the same time as ambivalently as the US.
 No society has more firmly insisted on the inadmissibility of intervention in the affairs of other states, or more passionately asserted that its own values were universally applicable.
-No nation has been more pragmatic in the day to day conduct of its diplomacy, or more ideological in the pursuit of its historical moral convictions.
+No nation has been more pragmatic in the day-to-day conduct of its diplomacy, or more ideological in the pursuit of its historical moral convictions.
 No country has been more reluctant to engage itself abroad even while undertaking alliances and commitments of unprecedented reach and scope.
 The singularities that America has ascribed to itself throughout its history have produced two contradictory attitudes toward foreign policy.
-The first is that America serves its values best by perfecting democracy at home, thereby acting as a beacon for the rest of mankind: the second, that America’s values impose on it an obligation to crusade for them around the world…..Both schools of thought—of America as beacon and America as crusader, envision as normal a global international order based on democracy, free commerce and international law.
+The first is that America serves its values best by perfecting democracy at home, thereby acting as a beacon for the rest of mankind: the second, that America’s values impose on it an obligation to crusade for them around the world…..Both schools of thought—of America as beacon and America as a crusader, envision as normal a global international order based on democracy, free commerce, and international law.
 Since no such system has ever existed, its evocation often appears to other societies as utopian, if not naïve….Thus the two approaches, the isolationist and the missionary, so contradictory on the surface, reflected a common underlying faith: that the US possessed the world’s best system of government and that the rest of mankind could attain peace and prosperity by abandoning traditional diplomacy and adopting America’s reverence for international law and democracy.
-Americas journey through international politics has been a triumph of faith over experience.”
+America’s journey through international politics has been a triumph of faith over experience.”

 These two accounts agree on the ambivalence of American Foreign Policy and the ideological attitude toward foreign powers but both accounts also disagree on several points.
 The first disagreement is over the issue of international law.
 On this issue we find Kissinger talking in terms of reverence and Sestanovic talking in terms of avoidance/rejection.
 Kissinger’s reasoning is more scholarly and systematic.
 The key pairs of terms for Kissinger were: “beacon and crusader” and “reverence and faith”.